dfurtado/dataclass-csv/README.md

 User(firstname='Edit', email='edit@test.com', age=3)
 User(firstname='Ella', email='ella@test.com', age=2)
 ```

-Note that now the object for the user Astor have the default value `Not specified` assigned to the email property.
+Note that the User object for Astor now has the default value `Not specified` assigned to the email property.

-Default values can also be set using `dataclasses.field` like so:
+Default values can also be defined using `dataclasses.field`, as shown below:

 ```python
 from dataclasses import dataclass, field